Efficient Gillespie algorithms for spreading phenomena in large and heterogeneous higher-order networks: Discussion

-We adapted the optimized Gillespie algorithm~\cite{Cota2017}, commonly used for pairwise spreading processes, to simulate Markovian contagion models on higher-order networks with large sizes and strong heterogeneities in both node degrees and hyperedge orders.
-Our focus was on the Hyper-SIS model with a critical mass threshold~\cite{deArruda2024}, allowing us to evaluate the algorithm efficiency across network sizes ranging from $10^3$ to $10^6$ nodes.
-Networks were generated using the bipartite configuration model~\cite{Courtney} for synthetic benchmarks, and real-world networks were also considered~\cite{Benson2018, Landry2023}.
+We developed the optimized Gillespie algorithm~\cite{Cota2017}, originally introduced for pairwise spreading processes, to simulate Markovian contagion models on higher-order networks of large size and strong heterogeneity in both node degrees and hyperedge orders.
+Our analysis focused on the Hyper-SIS model with a critical mass threshold~\cite{deArruda2024}, enabling the assessment of algorithmic efficiency across networks ranging from $10^3$ to $10^7$ nodes.
+Extensions to other dynamical processes, including Hyper-SIR and rumor spreading with higher-order interactions, were also presented.
+Synthetic benchmarks were generated using the bipartite configuration model~\cite{Courtney}, and real-world datasets were examined~\cite{Benson2018,Landry2023}.

-We propose two algorithms based on the concept of \textit{phantom processes}~\cite{Cota2017}, in which the full list of potential events required in the standard GA -- demanding high computational complexity -- is replaced by a list that includes events that may not actually occur, i.e., phantom processes, but with much lower computational cost.
-In the node-based OGA, the list consists of quiescent nodes belonging to active hyperedges, whereas the hyperedge-based OGA maintains a list of potentially active hyperedges.
-These improved methods are orders of magnitude more efficient than the standard GA, with CPU times scaling nearly as $N$ compared to $N^2$ for the standard algorithm.
-We find that the node-based approach outperforms the hyperedge-based one in networks with high-order heterogeneity, while the opposite holds in low-heterogeneity regimes.
-Moreover, the use of efficient rejection methods to sample node weights within the lists has a substantial impact on the performance and is particularly important in highly heterogeneous networks.
+We proposed two algorithms based on the concept of phantom processes~\cite{Cota2017}, in which the exhaustive list of potential events required by the standard GA -- associated with high computational cost -- is replaced by a list containing both actual and phantom events that advance time without altering the system state.
+In the node-based OGA, the list tracks quiescent nodes belonging to active hyperedges, whereas the hyperedge-based OGA monitors potentially active hyperedges.
+These optimized approaches are up to several orders of magnitude faster than the standard GA, with CPU times scaling nearly linearly with system size ($t_\text{CPU} \sim N$) for bounded order and interaction distributions, compared to the quadratic scaling ($t_\text{CPU} \sim N^2$) of the standard method.
+For distributions with upper cutoffs increasing with system size, the computational complexity departs from strict linearity, but remains significantly more efficient than the quadratic scaling of the standard algorithm.
+The node-based version outperforms the hyperedge-based one in highly heterogeneous networks, whereas the reverse holds for low-heterogeneity structures.
+In addition, the adoption of efficient rejection schemes to sample nodes or hyperedges further improves performance, especially in strongly heterogeneous systems.